intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 document updates {{RFC8729}} by replacing the RFC Editor role with the RSWG, RSAB, and RSCE.
 This document updates {{RFC8730}}
 by removing the dependency on certain policies specified by the IAB and RSE.
-See {{changes}} for detailed information about the changes from version 2 of the Model.
+More detailed information can be found under under {{changes}}.

 # Overview of the Model